luxrck/GamepadSelection/README.md

   // y → left <=> party member no.1 → no.8
   "selectOrder": "y b a x right down up left",

-  // thmr: Tank Healer MeleeDPS RangedDPS
-  // RangedDPS are in [PhysicalRangedDPS, MagicalRangedDPS] order by default in game settings.
-  // Could use other class sort strategy like "htmr", "mrth", "tmrh", etc.
-  "partyMemeberSortOrder": "thmr",

   // Key: Action / ActionID
   // Val: SelectOrder string, will use `selectOrder` value in config if val is "" or "default".
   "rules": {